rbdannenberg/arco/doc/design.md

 Preferences are only written on request by writing the current `p_*` values, which can include -1 for "no preference".

+Initially, arco_* values are set to preferences.
+The can be changed.
+Changes are saved in preferences.
+Default in and out channels is 2.

 **Preferences inside/outside the server**
-Applications pass in parameters to open audio: device ids, channel counts, buffer size and latency. -1 works to get default values, but it is up to applications to manage preferences.
+Applications pass in parameters to open audio: device ids, channel counts, buffer size and latency. -1 works to get default values.

-Therefore preferences are on the "server side" and not visible to the "arco side".
-To allow inspection of actual values selected, the arco side sends actual values back to the control service, the name of which is provided in /arco/open.
+Preferences are on the "server side" and not visible to the "arco side".
+To allow inspection of actual values selected, the arco side sends actual values back to the control service, the name of which is provided in /arco/ctrl.

 On the "arco side", we have only defaults and whatever values are passed into the open operation.